JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 The space was a garment factory and—one Saturday morning—my mom, dad and I headed out from the ass end of Brooklyn to TriBeCa so my mom could look for work.

 We all took the train out of Brighton Beach.
 I was grey and overcast and—since it was a weekend morning—the subway was pretty dead and desolate.
 The train car itself was one of those rickety old metal cars that was kinda corrugated on the side; most likely still had the old “TA” (Transit Authority) logo on the side.
-The trip was fun.
-I liked looking out the windows.
-Especially the window of the first car.
+And—like every subway trip for me—the trip was fun.
+I really liked looking out the windows.
+Especially the window at the front of the first car.

 I’d get excited toys, balls and junk on the tracks and had fantasies of getting off at a nearby stop, running onto the tracks and scoring some free toys.

 But that was not to be.
 First, I was too young and would get hit by a train and die.
 Second, we needed to head into Manhattan to see if my mom could get a job in a schmatta factory.